Log in | Jump |

 making all our lives easier, more fulfilling, lovelier journeys

-Written on November 8, 2005, and categorized as Funky original.
+Written on November 8, 2005, and categorized as Secret and Invisible.

 Yesterday, I cycled to the hospital and back, all the way up and down the Holloway Road.
 I had to fast from 10.30pm Sunday night.
 It was very odd being awake and in a public space without having drunk tea.
 The hospital took five phials of type A+ blood marked with brightly coloured labels.
 The doctor was nice – young, female and Polish – so I produced the few Polish words I knew to take my mind off the procedure.
 My nose was at her shapely bum height as I sat on the chair at 9.05 a.m. and uttered the greeting,